hyrumParamore/CandyLand-MobileApp/README.md

 # Credit
 ## [Hunter Paramore](https://admiregd.com/about-me)
-Brother and Lead UI/UX Designer for Mutual, The Dating App
+* Brother and Lead UI/UX Designer for Mutual, The Dating App.
 * Created the assets used in the app.
 This being all of the cards.

 ## [Hacking With Swift](https://www.hackingwithswift.com/) - Paul Hudson